Quaking in Soft Granular Particles with Speed-dependent Friction: Role of Critical Volume Fraction and Inertia: Main Results

 \subsection{Time-averaged rheology and the temporal fluctuation}

-For a steady flow, it is common to characterize the rheology by expressing the stress ratio $\mu_{\text{eff}}\equiv \overline{\sigma_{xz}}/\overline{\sigma_{zz}}$ as a function of the inertial number $I\equiv\dot{\gamma}d/\sqrt{\overline{\sigma_{zz}}/\rho}$, where $\rho$ is the mass density of the grain.
-Here, $\overline{\sigma_{xz}}$ (or $\overline{\sigma_{zz}}$) is the shear (or normal) stress on the wall and the bar stands for the time average.
+In order to gain insight into how the deviation from that of the CH model affect the macroscopic properties of the SH model, we further compare the rheological responses from both models.
+For a steady flow, it is common to characterize the rheology by expressing the stress ratio $\mu_{\text{eff}}\equiv \bar{\sigma}_{xz}/\bar{\sigma}_{zz}$ as a function of the inertial number $I\equiv\dot{\gamma}d/\sqrt{\bar{\sigma}_{zz}/\rho}$.
+Here, $\bar{\sigma}_{xz}$ (or $\bar{\sigma}_{zz}$) is the shear (or normal) stress on the wall and the bar stands for the time average.
 This ratio is often related to the inclination of the force chains relative to the boundaries \cite{Cates1998,Aharonov2004,Barreto2012}.
-In the conventional view (the CH model), at the low inertial number limit, the ratio is found to stay at a finite value that depends on the particle fiction coefficient $\mu_0$ \cite{Midi2004,Berzi2024}.
+In the conventional view (the CH model), at the low inertial number limit, the ratio is found to stay at a finite value that depends on the Coulomb coefficient $\mu_0$ \cite{Midi2004,Berzi2024}.
 Such $\mu_{\text{eff}}$-$I$ relationship is proved to be generic for both rigid \cite{Midi2004} and soft particles \cite{Chialvo2012,Gu2016} under simple shear and other configurations \cite{Jop2006}.

-Figure~\ref{fig:mueff_I} illustrates two examples that include results from the CH and the SH simulations that share a common value of $\phi_{\text{c}}$.
-Figure~\ref{fig:mueff_I-a} demonstrates the case with $\phi_{\text{c}}=0.630\pm0.001$ that corresponds to a low value of $V_{\text{c}}$ for the SH model and $\mu_0=0.001$ for the CH model.
-The graph shows a large collection of data with different combination of $\dot{\gamma}$ and $\phi$.
+Figure~\ref{fig:mueff_I-a} demonstrates the case with $\phi_{\text{c}}=0.630\pm0.001$ ($V_{\text{c}}=6\times 10^{-5}$ cm/s for the SH model and $\mu_0=0.001$ for the CH model) that is associated with those data in Fig.~\ref{fig:collapse_SigN-a}.
+The graph shows a large collection of data with different combinations of $\dot{\gamma}$ and $\phi$.
 Data from both models collapse on the same curve.
 In other words, the SH model and the CH model are indistinguishable in terms of the time-averaged rheology.
 And results from both models indicate a stable stress ratio (0.125) in the low inertial number limit.

-On the other hand, Figure~\ref{fig:mueff_I-b} demonstrates the case with $\phi_{\text{c}}=0.607\pm0.003$ that corresponds to an intermediate value of $V_{\text{c}}$ for the SH model and $\mu_0=0.2$ for the CH model.
-Here, the data of the SH model deviate substantially from those of the CH model, which exhibits a stable stress ratio (0.21) at the low inertial number limit.
-We highlight cases $\alpha$ and $\beta$ on the graph for further analyses below.
+For comparison, Fig.~\ref{fig:mueff_I-b} demonstrates the case with $\phi_{\text{c}}=0.607\pm0.003$ ($V_{\text{c}}=0.06$ cm/s for the SH model and $\mu_0=0.2$ for the CH model) that is associated with those data in Fig.~\ref{fig:collapse_SigN-c}.
+It is worth noting that, for inertial numbers $I<2\times 10^{-2}$, the data from the SH model no longer overlap with those from the CH model.
+In other words, in the quasistatic regime, the dynamics governed by the SH model substantially changes from that of the CH model.